 Before investing any of your hard-earned money, make sure you understand these key investment metrics.
 Once you brush up on your finance, consider investing the majority of your savings into low-cost index funds and a small percentage into more speculative assets like crypto and NFT stocks.

-Investing is rarely the way to get rich, but once you have cash flow coming in every month, it is an incredibly important skill to master.
+Investing is rarely the way to get rich or become a millionaire, but once you have cash flow coming in every month, it is an incredibly important skill to master.
 And if you save diligently, it’s often the skill that ends up earning you the most money over the course of your lifetime.

 IT automation is the practice of creating systems (often with software) to automate repeated, manual processes.
 This provides long-term cost savings and allows IT staff to ultimately focus on strategic tasks, rather than maintenance.